landakram/markhudnall.com/README.md

 make build
 ```

+This also starts a local server with the production build at [localhost:3001](http://localhost:3001).

 If, for whatever reason, you then wanted to *deploy* my personal website on your own server, you could do so with dokku:

 ```shell